onzfonz/comp227/src/content/1/en/part1a.md

   )
 }
 ```

-> Pertinent: `export` at the bottom will be left out of any future examples.
-> It is still needed for the code to work.

 Writing components with React is easy, and by combining components, even a more complex application can be kept fairly maintainable.
 Indeed, a core philosophy of React is composing applications from many specialized reusable components.